libgdx/libgdx.github.io/wiki/extensions/gdx-freetype.md

 Tutorial available on [LibGDX.info](https://libgdxinfo.wordpress.com/basic-label/)

-# Details #
+## Details

 Since this is an extension, it is not included in your libGDX project by default.
 How you add the extension differs based on the setup of your project.

-## How to put gdx-freetype in your project ##
+### How to put gdx-freetype in your project

-**For Projects Using Gradle**
+#### For projects using Gradle

 For new projects, simply select the Freetype option under extensions in the [setup UI](https://libgdx.com/dev/project-generation/).

 To add to an existing Gradle project, see [Dependency management with Gradle](/wiki/articles/dependency-management-with-gradle#freetypefont-gradle).

-**HTML5**
+#### HTML5

-GDX Freetype is not compatible with HTML5.
-However, you may use the gdx-freetype-gwt lib by Intrigus to enable HTML5 functionality.
-Please follow the instructions here: https://github.com/intrigus/gdx-freetype-gwt
+gdx-freetype is not compatible with HTML5.
+However, you may use the [gdx-freetype-gwt](https://github.com/intrigus/gdx-freetype-gwt) library by Intrigus to enable HTML5 functionality.
+Version 1.9.10.1 remains compatible with never versions of libGDX, including 1.10.0.

-You're ready to go.

-## How to use gdx-freetype in code ##
+### How to use gdx-freetype in code

 Using the gdx-freetype extension in your code is really simple.